Advancing Tools for Simulation-Based Inference: Learning the likelihood

 Using the BCE loss in Eq.\eqref{eq:BCE_ALICE_loss} and sampling only from $\theta_i$ and $\theta_0$, we first train networks to approximate $\vec r$.
 These are then combined using Eq.\eqref{eq:morphing_r} to obtain the complete likelihood ratio.
 This way, the $\theta$-dependence is not learned but directly imposed.

 The morphing-aware likelihood-ratio estimation in \madminer works slightly differently.
 Instead of learning the $r_i$ with individual losses, the learned $\vec r_\varphi$ are combined into $r_\varphi$ for which the MSE loss is calculated.
 Consequently, the neural networks have to be trained simultaneously using data covering $x$-space and $\theta$-space.
 The sampling of $\theta$-space induces instabilities~\cite{Brehmer:2018eca} and the morphing of the trained networks for the likelihood ratio is an additional source of uncertainty.
 Moreover, there is a high degeneracy in the scalar product of $\vec v M^{-1}$ with $\vec r$ making it hard to regress on $\vec r$.
-As we will demonstrate in Sec.~\ref{sec:toy}, learning the likelihood ratio at every benchmark point leads more stable results, at least for low-dimensional problems.
+As we will demonstrate in Sec.~\ref{sec:toy}, learning the likelihood ratio at every benchmark point leads to more stable results, at least for low-dimensional problems.
+For higher-dimensional problems, a suitable choice of the morphing basis points becomes very important to ensure numerical stability.

-While background contributions can in principle be handled as an additional contribution to $|\mat_\text{SM}(z_p)|^2$, it is advantageous for the the network training to handle these separately via an additional classifier network.
+While background contributions can in principle be handled as an additional contribution to $|\mat_\text{SM}(z_p)|^2$, it is advantageous for the network training to handle these separately via an additional classifier network.
 This is discussed in App.~\ref{app:backgrounds}.